-Healthy Athletes is designed to help Special Olympics athletes improve their health and fitness, leading to enhanced sports experience and improved well-being.
+Healthy Athletes® is designed to help Special Olympics athletes improve their health and fitness, leading to enhanced sports experience and improved well-being.
 Special Olympics created its Healthy Athletes program in 1997 to identify and address the health disparities that people with intellectual and developmental disabilities (IDD) often experience.
 The program provides SO athletes with free health screenings, education, and referrals for follow-up care in a fun, welcoming environment that removes the barriers people with ID often encounter during a visit to a doctor, dentist, or other healthcare professional.
 The Healthy Athletes program is dedicated to changing the way health systems interact with people with intellectual disabilities.
 Healthy Athletes is not only a program for other athletes but, through training and hands-on experience at screenings, it is a program for health care students and professionals to increase knowledge of best practices in caring for people with ID.

 Fit Feet (podiatry)